Our team is passionate about technology and helping our partners succeed. We work to make the channel better every day, and we have fun doing it.

 I love to travel with my wonderful wife and two children.
 The family experience is very important to me.
 They also keep me centered and grounded.
 I love music and college football.
 So, while attending college, it was only natural for me to be a member of the University of Georgia Bulldogs Redcoat Marching Band.
 And now also a big fan of SEC College football.
 But I live in a house divided, so I am also an avid supporter of Notre Dame football.
 I enjoy playing sports, including soccer, tennis, and basketball.
 I have the most fun playing backyard sports with my kids.

-My role as VP of Corporate Development is to make sure all the forward-facing teams (Sales, Marketing, Service Delivery, Product Management, etc.) have the tools and information necessary to be successful.
+My role as SVP of Corporate Development is to make sure all the forward-facing teams (Sales, Marketing, Service Delivery, Product Management, etc.) have the tools and information necessary to be successful.

 I love that no day is ever the same at Pax8.